carsomyr/rbenv-bundler/README.md

 2. If you wish to disable the plugin, type `rbenv bundler off`.
 Type `rbenv bundler on` to enable.

+3. **Note**: As of version 0.96, you will no longer need to type `rbenv rehash` after `bundle install` or `bundle update`, as the plugin will automagically rehash for you.
+Still, it's good practice to not rely on magic and type `rbenv rehash` upon installation of gems with executables.

 ### Version History

+**0.96** (May 29, 2013)

+* Automagically rehash after `bundle install` and `bundle update`.
+This is achieved by intercepting either command and using an internally provided script that rehashes afterwards.
+* Optimize rehash times by not running the `rehash.rb` script if discovered Gemfiles haven't changed.
+This is achieved by comparing the modification times of Gemfile manifests against their Gemfiles.
+Slow shell initialization should now be a thing of the past.

 **0.95** (January 10, 2013)